UNESCO heritage in Luxembourg: history, art, traditions and nature

 The exhibition is a manifesto for peace and the fundamental equality of human beings, crafted through humanistic post-war photography.
 It was presented for the very first time in 1955 and, after touring the globe, was permanently housed in Clervaux Castle.

-Following the inclusion of three new traditions at the end of 2023, the Grand Duchy now has a total of five intangible universal heritage inscriptions on the UNESCO list:
+Following the inclusion of one new tradition at the end of 2024, the Grand Duchy now has a total of six intangible universal heritage inscriptions on the UNESCO list:

 - The hopping procession of Echternach or Sprangpressessioun.
 It takes place on Whit Tuesday and attracts around 8,000 dancers every year.
 Pilgrims line up in rows of five or six and each person holds one corner of piece of white cloth.
 They hop in tune to a melody which is unique to the event.